krzentner/language-world/data/text-davinci-003/basic_md/reach-wall-2.md

+The robot should perform the following steps:
-    - When the robot's gripper is not near the wall, the robot should reach to wall.
+    - When the robot's gripper is not in line with the target with the wall in the way, the robot should move gripper around wall.
-    - When the robot's gripper is near the wall and the robot's gripper is below the top of the wall, the robot should reach over the wall.
+    - When the robot's gripper is in line with the target but not close enough to the target, the robot should move gripper closer to target.
-    - When the robot's gripper is over the wall, the robot should reach to goal.
+    - When the robot's gripper is close enough to the target, the robot should reach to target.